Alcohol Addiction Treatment

 Withdrawal symptoms can be more severe in the elderly and those who have repeated withdrawals that lead to repeated intoxications.
 Other health issues can also impact symptom severity.

-While physical withdrawal symptoms may disappear completely within a few weeks, psychological withdrawal can last for years.
-Many individuals experience the desire to drink (craving alcohol) with every new event or trigger they face.
+While physical withdrawal symptoms may disappear completely within a few weeks, the management of alcohol withdrawal syndrome is complex.
+Psychological withdrawal can last for years.
+Many individuals experience alcohol cravings with every new event or trigger they face.

 Delirium Tremens

 Delirium tremens (DT) is a condition associated with severe alcohol withdrawal.
-DT typically occurs 3 to 5 days after cutting out alcohol.
+DT typically occurs 3-5 days after cutting out alcohol and typically requires medical attention.
 DT symptoms include:

 • Fever